To my way of seeing it, “Montessori” has become a universalized descriptor, signifying a loose collection of progressive educational principles.

 I personally have been – on more than one occasion – mistaken for a Montessori “fundamentalist.”
 At the same time, I have been accused of failing to demonstrate proper allegiance to the unity of the Montessori community.
 Presumably, I have behaved in a way that leads people to believe that my primary interest is in the essentially political act of judging unilaterally whether any given classroom practice is being implemented with fidelity to Montessori’s intentions, or being misappropriated in the service of unworthy objectives.

-The Montessori Method is thoroughly documented and field tested classroom implementation guidance for adults who lead 0-3, 3-6, and 6-12 learning environments.
+The Montessori Method offers thoroughly documented and internationally field-tested classroom implementation guidance to adults who lead 0-3, 3-6, and 6-12 learning environments.

 While The Method has been passed from one generation of Montessorians to the next, Scientific Pedagogy has, for the most part, been left behind.

 This is particularly evident at the secondary level.
 Montessori didn’t live long enough to use Scientific Pedagogy to test and iterate in order to develop the thorough guidance for secondary guides that she provided for guides of younger children.
 Indeed, she believed the process of developing a secondary Method would take decades.